 Face-to-face vs online counselling

-Since 2020 when the global pandemic of COVID-19 kept many of us isolated and indoors, online healthcare appointments have become more common.
+Is counselling online as effective as face-to-face?
+Since 2020 when the global pandemic of COVID-19 kept many of us isolated and indoors, online healthcare appointments have certainly become more common.

-Whether it’s a quick call with your GP to confirm test results or a Zoom call for a consultation, our phones and laptops can give us access to the healthcare we need when we can’t be there in person.
+Whether it’s a quick phone call with your GP to confirm test results or a video call for a consultation, our phones and laptops can give us access to the healthcare we need when we can’t be there in person.

 But, when it comes to counselling, is online as effective as face-to-face?